-- Turbinado Sugar - Adding an egg wash and this coarse sugar creates a crunchy caramelized crust that tastes so good.
+- Turbinado Sugar - Adding an egg wash and this coarse sugar creates a crunchy caramelized crust that tastes good.

 How to Make a Caramel Apple Pie

-You will only need one large bowl to mix up the caramel apple pie filling.
+You only need one large bowl to mix up the caramel apple pie filling.
 It's seriously easy to do in minutes.
 Peeling and slicing the apples will take you the longest amount of time.

 - Prep the pie crust.
 Place one pie crust in the bottom of a 9-inch pie plate.
 Brush the bottom and sides with an egg white wash to keep the bottom from getting soggy.
 Refrigerate while you prepare the apple pie filling.

 - Make the filling.
-Remove the peels from the apples with a vegetable peeler, then slice into thin ¼" slices.
+Remove the peels from the apples with a vegetable peeler, then slice them into thin ¼" slices.
 Stir together the apple slices, sugar, spices, and cornstarch.

 - Assemble the pie.
 Arrange the apples neatly in the prepared pie crust.
 This keeps air pockets from baking into the crust as the apples shrink.
 Drizzle with caramel sauce and add pats of butter.

 - Bake and cool.
 Add the top pie crust and crimp the edges to seal it together.
 Brush the top of the crust with an egg wash and sprinkle with the coarse brown sugar.
 Bake at a higher temperature for 10 minutes, then cover the edges.
-Reduce the oven temperature and bake another 45 minutes or until bubbly and golden brown.
+Reduce the oven temperature and bake for another 45 minutes until bubbly and golden brown.

 Store the apple pie in a loosely sealed container at room temperature for 1-2 days.
-You can also cover it tightly and place it in the refrigerator where it will keep for 3-4 days.
+You can also cover it tightly and place it in the refrigerator, where it will keep for 3-4 days.

 This is a great recipe to make 1 day ahead of time.
 This pie actually is best if served the next day because that gives it time to absorb the liquid, so it isn't runny.